The Dot and the Line: Authorship

-Though listed as being directed by Chuck Jones, the true acting director was Maurice Noble according to his own recollection, Noble being the long-term background artist and eventually credited co-director on numerous projects with Jones.
+Though listed as being directed by Chuck Jones, the true acting director was Maurice Noble, according to his own recollection—Noble being the long-term background artist and eventually credited as co-director on numerous projects with Jones.
 Chuck Jones was one of the originators for the adaptation and did the first treatment for the short.
-However, the results did not please the producers, who asked Maurice Noble to take over, heavily vexing Jones.
-Noble recalls the hand-over happening somewhat dramatically as "Chuck, with a big scowl on his face, came in and threw all the pieces on my big brown bookcase; he stacked the whole picture like this: plunk, plunk, plunk...and stalked out of the room."
+However, the results did not please the producers, who then asked Maurice Noble to take over, heavily vexing Jones.
+Noble recalls the handover happening somewhat dramatically as "Chuck, with a big scowl on his face, came in and threw all the pieces on my big brown bookcase; he stacked the whole picture like this: plunk, plunk, plunk...and stalked out of the room."

 Legacy

 The Dot and the Line served as the inspiration for a collection of jewelry by designer Jane A. Gordon.
-The short film also inspired The Dot and Line, a blog that publishes essays about cartoons and interviews with voice actors and creators including Genndy Tartakovsky, Andrea Romano, Brandon Vietti, Fred Seibert, and Natalie Palamides.
+The short film also inspired The Dot and Line, a blog that publishes essays about cartoons and interviews with voice actors and creators including Gennady Tartakovsky, Andrea Romano, Brandon Vietti, Fred Seibert, and Natalie Palamides.